pytorch/tutorials/recipes_source/mobile_perf.rst

   Load flatbuffer file:
   0.038842832999999466

-Speed ups on actual mobile devices will be smaller.
-One can still expect 3x - 6x load time reductions.
+While speed ups on actual mobile devices will be smaller, you can still expect 3x - 6x load time reductions.